Tongue tie is a condition that you’re born with.

 How To Tell If Your Baby Has Tongue Tie

-- Difficulty lifting their tongue to the upper teeth or moving the tongue from side to side
+• Experience difficulty lifting their tongue to their upper teeth or moving their tongue from side to side

-It’s important to note that while we mention teeth, you can still see these symptoms in your baby if they don’t have their teeth yet.
+It’s important to note that while we mention teeth, you can still see these symptoms in your baby if they haven’t developed their teeth yet.

 What Causes Tongue Tie?